File this one under Evolution of Consciousness studies.

 I’m actually not very good at relaxing for an entire minute, but I can pretty consistently do it for a moment.
 I gave the minute example not because it’s a better place to start as practice, but because it illustrates better how there are situations in which when I go to relax I realize that some other need has been being ignored and actually would like to be taken care of within a minute, and that it would be a kind of bizarre urgency to not take care of it immediately.
 That I could choose to “do nothing” for a minute but it would be more like waiting, rather than actually resting.

-This practice, for what it’s worth, seems to me to leave to something like ego death in the limit.
-But it can be practice directly to any degree of success, and is worth it anywhere along that spectrum.
+This practice, for what it’s worth, seems to me to lead to something like ego death in the limit.
+But it can be practiced directly to any degree of success, and is worth it anywhere along that spectrum.

 There are many useful effects of doing this practice.
 One is that it creates a blank space in which any further arising intentions can way more readily do whatever they want to do, because there aren’t a bunch of other intentions.
 But in order to do that you in some sense have to actually relax all of those intentions for the entire duration of the time that you want to do something else.
 Although it’s sometimes easier to relax 99 intentions while working on one intention, than it is to relax all 100 intentions.
 Here’s one way to do this intentionally as a workflow.